Jobs for Philosophy Majors: Careers for Deep Thinkers

 Do Philosophy Grads Make Money?
 Surprising Salary Stats

-Young professional woman wearing glassesThe study of philosophy offers many rewards, from learning more about the world around to you to figuring out how to be a better person.
+Professional woman in glasses wearing a black blazer standing in an office corridorThe study of philosophy offers many rewards, from learning more about the world around to you to figuring out how to be a better person.
 But many people don't realize that, on average, philosophy majors make money at higher amounts than graduates of many other programs.
 This is especially true when you consider their long-term earnings.

 That might contradict the stereotype of philosophy majors being unconcerned with worldly things like paychecks.
-So if you're skeptical that jobs for philosophy graduates can actually provide a decent salary, check out these facts:
+So if you're skeptical that jobs for philosophy graduates can provide a decent salary, check out these facts:

-• In 2016, philosophy was the highest-paying humanities major, with an average starting salary of $49,000.
+• In 2023, philosophy was the highest-paying humanities major, with an average starting salary of $51,000.

 • When it comes to comparing starting salaries to mid-career salaries, philosophy grads have a bigger increase in earnings than almost any other major.
 (They're tied with math graduates for the top position.)